Schroth Method for Scoliosis in Chicago Lakeview

 *Conservative management when surgery is indicated

-PhysioPartners is one of the only clinics in the Chicagoland that offers the Schroth Method with certified BSPTS providers.
-Erin Buenger, PT, DPT, Stephanie Penny, PT, DPT, and Katrina Sholeen, PT, DPT, have all completed certification in the Schroth Method and practice at the Lakeview location.
+PhysioPartners has been providing the Schroth Method with certified BSPTS providers in Chicago for the past decade.
 Your therapist will teach you specific exercises to address your individual needs and teach you a cohesive home exercise program for long term self-management.
 We offer two monthly small group maintenance sessions to help you sustain results and perfect your form once you have completed your plan of care.
 These sessions can also be a great support system, as well.

 Call (773) 665-9950 for more information and to schedule in Lakeview office only.

 Here are frequently asked questions about the Schroth Method: